4th-earth/site-fourth-earth/site-raw/sprinkles/content.md

 *Note: Sprinkles add complexity to gameplay.*

+## Allies

+- An active ally MUST be a Character who has the ability to perform Actions during a round and those Actions will be in support of the Protagonist or Antagonist, not both.
+- If the Antagonist has active allies, the Difficulty Rating MUST be increased by 1 for every 2 active allies.
+(1 active ally MUST NOT result in an increase, 4 active allies SHOULD result in an increase of 2.)
+    - If the Protagonist has active allies, the Difficulty Rating MAY be reduced in the same way as it is increased for the antagonist.
+(Both have 2 active allies, Difficulty Rating MAY NOT change.)

 ## Resistance

 Resistance results in a modification to protagonist Potential Energy (PE) when attacked in a way that causes physical damage; draining the health Life Battery.